 Australia's SSP will be reviewed and updated under the coordination of the Aviation Policy Group (APG), in consultation with the Australian Transport Safety Bureau (ATSB) and other relevant agencies.
 APG brings together the agency heads of the Department of Infrastructure and Transport, CASA, Airservices Australia (Airservices) and the Chief of Air Force on behalf of the Department of Defence (Defence).
-APG is chaired by the Secretary of the Department of Infrastructure and Transport, the Department of State for aviation in Australia.
+APG is chaired by the Secretary of the Department of Infrastructure and Transport aviation in Australia.